google/gson/UserGuide.md

 complexMap.put(new PersonName("John", "Doe"), 30);
 complexMap.put(new PersonName("Jane", "Doe"), 35);

-// Serialization; complex map is serialized as JSON array containing key-value pairs (as JSON arrays) String json = gson.toJson(complexMap);
+// Serialization; complex map is serialized as a JSON array containing key-value pairs (as JSON arrays) String json = gson.toJson(complexMap);
 // ==> json is [[{"firstName":"John","lastName":"Doe"},30],[{"firstName":"Jane","lastName":"Doe"},35]]

 Map<String, String> stringMap = new LinkedHashMap<>();
 stringMap.put("key", "value");
-// Serialization; non-complex map is serialized as regular JSON object String json = gson.toJson(stringMap); // json is {"key":"value"}
+// Serialization; non-complex map is serialized as a regular JSON object String json = gson.toJson(stringMap); // json is {"key":"value"}
 ```

 **Important:** Because Gson by default uses `toString()` to serialize Map keys, this can lead to malformed encoded keys or can cause mismatch between serialization and deserialization of the keys, for example when `toString()` is not properly implemented.
 A workaround for this can be to use `enableComplexMapKeySerialization()` to make sure the `TypeAdapter` registered for the Map key type is used for deserialization _and_ serialization.
-As shown in the example above, when none of the keys are serialized by the adapter as JSON array or JSON object, the Map is serialized as regular JSON object, as desired.
+As shown in the example above, when none of the keys are serialized by the adapter as JSON array or JSON object, the Map is serialized as a regular JSON object, as desired.

-Note that when deserializing enums as Map keys and Gson is unable to find an enum constant with a matching `name()` value respectively `@SerializedName` annotation, it falls back to looking up the enum constant by its `toString()` value.
+Note that when deserializing enums as Map keys, if Gson is unable to find an enum constant with a matching `name()` value respectively `@SerializedName` annotation, it falls back to looking up the enum constant by its `toString()` value.
 This is to work around the issue described above, but only applies to enum constants.

 ### <a name="TOC-Serializing-and-Deserializing-Generic-Types"></a>Serializing and Deserializing Generic Types